Country of origin

-From 1 July 2016 the Australian Government is introducing new food labels to make it clearer where the products you buy are produced, grown, made or packed.
+On the 1 July 2016, the Australian Government introduced new food labels to make it clearer where the products you buy are produced, grown, made or packed.

-Businesses have until 1 July 2018 to include the new labels on products before they become mandatory.
-Some businesses are already using the new labelling system, which will be administered under Australian Consumer Law and no longer be a requirement under the Food Standards Code.
+As of 1 July 2018 the new labels on products are mandatory.
+The new labelling system is administered under Australian Consumer Law and no longer a requirement under the Food Standards Code.